martijnat/rice3d/README.md

 ./rice3d.py [FILE]
 ```

 Where FILE points to a .obj file.
-There is an example model in the "models" folder.
+There are example models in the "models" folder.

 # Requirments